 Floodplain regulations are summarized in the Storm Drainage Design and Technical Criteria Manual - Floodplain Ordinance (Chapter 4) (PDF)

-The Urban Drainage and Flood Control District (UDFCD) was established by the Colorado legislature in 1969, for the purpose of assisting local governments in the Denver metropolitan area with multi-jurisdictional drainage and flood control problems.
-UDFCD covers an area of 1608 square miles and includes Denver, parts of the 6 surrounding counties, and all or parts of 33 incorporated cities and towns.
-The population within UDFCD is approximately 2.8 million people.
+The Mile High Flood District was established by the Colorado legislature in 1969, for the purpose of assisting local governments in the Denver metropolitan area with multi-jurisdictional drainage and flood control problems.
+MHFD covers an area of 1608 square miles and includes Denver, parts of the 6 surrounding counties, and all or parts of 33 incorporated cities and towns.
+The population within MHFD is approximately 2.8 million people.